Methylococcus capsulatus

 Methylococcus capsulatus is an obligately methanotrophic gram-negative, non-motile coccoid bacterium.
 M. capsulatus are thermotolerant; their cells are encapsulated and tend to have a diplococcoid shape.
-In addition to methane, M. capsulatus is able to oxidize some organic hydrogen containing compounds such as methanol.
+The cell wall is composed of three layers: outer membrane, peptidoglycan layer, and inner membrane.
+There are extensive intracytoplasmic membranes that are believed to be formed by invaginations of the inner cell membrane.
+More of these intracytoplasmic membranes are produced when M. capsulatus is grown at a high copper-to-biomass ratio.
+In addition to methane, M. capsulatus is able to oxidize some organic hydrogen-containing compounds such as methanol.

 It has been used commercially to produce animal feed from natural gas.

 Metabolism and genetics

 Methylococcus capsulatus is a Type I methanotroph, meaning that it is a member of the Gammaproteobacteria and that it utilizes the ribulose monophosphate pathway (RuMP) for formaldehyde assimilation.
 Methane is first oxidized to methanol, which then gets converted into formaldehyde.
 Formaldehyde can then be (1) further oxidized to formate and carbon dioxide for energy production or (2) assimilated into biomass.

 Various strains of M. capsulatus have been isolated and studied, particularly M. capsulatus (Bath), M. capsulatus (Texas) and M. capsulatus (Aberdeen).
 The genome sequence of M. capsulatus (Bath) is available.

 Growth requirements

 M. capsulatus has also been demonstrated to be thermotolerant – that is, it can grow well up to 50 °C, though its optimum growth temperature is 37 °C. In addition, M. capsulatus can live in conditions in which there is little molecular oxygen available.
+Locations where this microorganism can be found, are the stomachs of monogastric species such as pigs, chickens, mink, foxes, and various species of fish like Atlantic salmon, Atlantic halibut, and rainbow trout.

+To produce the bacterial protein derived from the methane oxidation process, M. capsulatus must be put into an aerobic fermentation chamber – otherwise known as a loop fermenter.
+M. capsulatus utilizes 2m3 of natural gas per kilogram of dry biomass produced.
+A culture of heterogenic bacteria should be added to encourage a continuous system in the loop fermenter.
+Natural gas contains methane, ethane, and propane and needs the following bacterium to metabolize each compound: Methylococcus capsulatus, Brevibacillus agri, and Aneurinibacillus.